ADHD Time Management Tips To Help People With ADHD Boost Attention And Functioning

 Symptoms of ADHD may include the following:

 - Inattentiveness: Inattentiveness usually means having trouble focusing, self-motivating, and sustaining attention.
-People with ADHD who experience inattentiveness may find it hard to start and finish tasks, pay attention to small details, or stay organized.
+People with ADHD who experience inattentiveness may have trouble with executive functions, often finding it hard to start and finish tasks, pay attention to small details, or stay organized.
 They might frequently lose or misplace things or make frequent “careless” mistakes on work or school assignments.

-- Hyperactivity: Hyperactivity can mean having trouble controlling movement and energy levels.
+- Hyperactivity: Hyperactivity in the context of ADHD brains can mean having trouble controlling movement and energy levels.
 In people with ADHD, this may mean fidgeting, struggling to relax, talking excessively, or moving around when it’s not appropriate.
 Hyperactivity may also make it difficult to stay quiet or wait for things.

 - Impulsiveness: Impulsiveness generally means having trouble controlling urges.
 For those with ADHD, impulsive behavior can range from shopping binges to reckless driving, unsafe sex, and more.
 In social situations, impulsiveness might make someone more likely to interrupt others, argue, or blurt things out without thinking first.